PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-04 19:51:47
+Last updated: 2024-04-04 19:52:20
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: Joel: "You got any advice on the best way west?"
+Man: "Yeah.
+Go east." - Ellie Williams